 Second set comments.

 As you might expect, the intuitionistic/instict/hunch style syllogisms are vastly more powerful than the purely verbal kind, and can be applied more widely.
-However, they are harder to train and rely more heavily on your base status, rather than tools.
+However, they are harder to train and rely more heavily on your default abilities, rather than tools.
 Verbal syllogism can be expanded indefinitely by writing them down, by contrast.
 I still haven't fully determined which markers mean, "Dunno, don't ask me," because to determine a marker's meaning you need to be able to guess what it means, and your intuition is massively smarter than you are.

 As an example, I read reports of medical studies in New Scientist and predicted which ones would replicate, purely on how I felt about the experience of reading these articles.
 I put in enough effort, and I can now safely predict which studies (of any kind) will replicate, based on how I feel about a 300 word summary.